dennistalanga/precipitation-nowcasting/README.md

   *The inverse transformation is applied automatically during physical-space evaluation and visualization maps.*

 Following transformation, the processed archives are stored completely **uncompressed as binary `.npy` arrays inside the `data/processed/` directory**.
 This uncompressed storage structure is a deliberate design choice that permits fast, ultra-low-overhead memory mapping (`mmap_mode="r"`) during parallel training loops.

+> ⏳ **Runtime Temporal Sequence Validation:** To prevent data contamination during continuous batch generation, the `RadarDataset` constructor executes an automated verification layer over the loaded metadata timestamps.
+Every candidate sequence window is dynamically validated for an exact 5-minute sampling interval across the combined input and forecast timeline.
+If a window hits missing scans or localized hardware dropouts that create a time gap, the sequence is automatically discarded from the index.
+This runtime validation guarantees that the model never processes distorted chronological fields without requiring destructive offline modifications to the raw files.

 ---